- Course overview

-This course was offered in Spring 2017 as part of the EU funded FLOW project.
-Participants who were enrolled in these courses are still granted access to the course content and News forums.
+This course ran with moderation in spring 2017 as part of the EU funded FLOW project.
 If you have any questions about this course or about the FLOW project, please contact firstname.lastname@example.org

 Your course moderators

 Frederic Rudolph is experienced with transportation forecasting procedures and with corresponding software solutions and is also familiar with project appraisal methods such as cost-benefit analysis.
 He is a project coordinator with the Wuppertal Institute, where he has carried out tasks such as scenario development, baseline development/business as usual development ex ante and ex post and evaluation and monitoring of policies and measures.

 Kristin Tovaas has an interdisciplinary background in sustainability science, communication and system analysis, with a specialisation in sustainable transport and urban development.
 She works at Rupprecht Consult coordinating projects and researching on sustainable urban mobility.

 Unit 1: Getting Started